V. Sasisekharan

 Viswanathan Sasisekharan (born 1933) is an Indian biophysicist known for his work on the structure and conformation of biopolymers.
 He introduced the use of torsion angles to describe polypeptide and protein conformation, a central principle of the (φ, ψ) plot (later known as the Ramachandran plot).
-Additionally, he proposed alternative models of DNA structure that provided insights beyond the standard double helix model.
+Additionally, he was the first to introduce alternative models of DNA structure that provided insights beyond the standard double helix model.
 For his contributions to the biological sciences, he was awarded the Shanti Swarup Bhatnagar Prize for Science and Technology, one of India’s highest science awards, in 1978.

 Education and career

 V. Sasisekharan was born on 28 June 1933 in the South Indian state of Tamil Nadu.
 He earned his Ph.D. from the University of Madras in 1959.
 From 1959–1963, he was a lecturer at the University of Madras, and from 1963–1964, he was a visiting scientist at the National Institutes of Health (NIDDK).
 In 1964, he joined the University of Madras as a reader at the Centre of Advanced Study in Physics and served as a professor and administrative head of the Department of Physics from 1968–1970 and 1971–1972.
 He was a visiting professor at Princeton University at their Frick Chemical Laboratory from 1970–1971.

 In 1972, Sasisekharan moved to the Indian Institute of Science (IISc) Bangalore, where he served as the professor and chairman of the Molecular Biophysics Unit; chairman of the Division of Chemical and Biological Sciences; and dean of the Faculty of Science.
 He was a visiting professor at the University of Chicago, and was an adjunct professor at the School of Pharmacy, University of California, San Francisco.